vmware-tanzu/tanzu-dev-portal/content/learningpaths/worked-example-of-continuous-integration-and-delivery/install-jenkins.md

 ```
-helm install jenkins -n jenkins -f values.yaml jenkinsci/jenkins
+helm install jenkins -n jenkins -f jenkins-values.yaml jenkinsci/jenkins
 ```

-Depending on the speed of your computer and internet connection, it might take a couple of minutes to download the images and start the pods.
-When the installation is complete, check whether the Jenkins pods are running:
+Depending on the speed of your computer and internet connection, it might take a few minutes to download the images and start the pods.
+When the installation is complete, check whether the Jenkins pod is running:

 ```